Kraymer/F-dotfiles/README.md

 ### :two: Documentation

-Each package have a `README.md` that introduces the package features.
+Each package has a `README.md` that introduces the package features.

 ### :three: Secret files

-Secret files that contain sensitive information must have *.sec* or */sec/* in their filepath to be ignored by the `.gitignore`.
+Secret files that should not be published must have *.sec* or */sec/* in their filepath to be ignored by the root `.gitignore` file.
 If not possible, then declare the file in a `/.gitignore` inside the containing package.
 *Example:* [qifqif package](https://github.com/Kraymer/F-dotfiles/tree/master/qifqif).

 Each secret file should be accompagnied by an *.example* file that is commited instead, to illustrate the use.